ClemensElflein/OpenMowerOS/README.md

 - **default hotspot password**: openmower

-- **mower_config.txt**: Is in the /boot/openmower directory and can be edited with any PC after flashing the SD card
+TODO - **mower_config.txt**: Is in the /boot/openmower directory and can be edited with any PC after flashing the SD card

-- **mower_version.txt**: Is in the /boot/openmower directory and can be used to select the version to run.
+TODO - **mower_version.txt**: Is in the /boot/openmower directory and can be used to select the version to run.

 ***